cnfang/Sudoku/README.md

 you're all set, start writing testing function

 ### Step 6: add mock object if required
-if the class to be tested has certain dependence with other class, to make things easier we could create a mock object just focus on the class we'd like to test.
+if the class to be tested has certain dependence with other class, to make testing easier we could create a mock object just focus on the class we'd like to test.
 "SudokuServiceTest.java" shows an example of using Mockito to create a mocking object.
 SudokuService is the class to be tested.
 BackgroundCheck is its dependence.
-It may take a while to really get back from the really database, or query itself is expensive.
-To avoid querying the database each time we doing the unit test, a mocking object comes to help.
+It may take a while to get back from a database, or query itself is expensive.
+In such cases, a mocking object comes to help.

 Details on Mockito, please check [Mockito](https://javadoc.io/static/org.mockito/mockito-core/3.1.0/org/mockito/Mockito.html)